HomeConstruction Accidents Lawyers Indianapolis, IN

 It should be noted that the Workers’ Compensation and Occupational Diseases Act has undergone and is continuing to undergo revisions that will affect the process for filing claims and receiving compensation.
+Despite the changes, a smart construction accidents lawyers at Ward & Ward Law Firm in Indianapolis, IN will still know the right way to proceed.
 Current changes as of July 1, 2013 include the creation of a fee schedule for medical service providers and facilities, a revamping of the filing fee and the adoption of a single definition of what it means to be an independent contractor versus a formal employee.
 As the individual seeking compensation for personal injuries, you should be aware of your eligibility to receive workers’ compensation.
 Most businesses are required by law to have workers’ compensation insurance, and there is no minimum time period for which you can be covered.
 If you are injured at work, the first thing you should do is inform your employer within 30 days of the incident, even if the injury seems minor.
-This establishes a record of the incident, which may be extremely valuable if you need to file a claim in the near or distant future.
+This establishes a record of the incident, which may be extremely valuable if you need to file a claim with a Indianapolis, IN construction accidents lawyer in the near or distant future.

 Asbestos and Mesothelioma exposure at construction sites

 Employers in the construction industry are responsible for ensuring their employees’ safety when it comes to exposure to asbestos.
 Because the material is so hazardous, there are very specific federal standards in place for asbestos exposure and removal, including: